 Notes: With Ryan Theriot having to call in a sick day and Bruce Bochy subbing for defense early (swapping Nate for Pill), the bench was a bit stretched tonight – at least at the said time when Bochy called for a Matt Cain pinch hit.
 Cain (who was oddly picked over Ryan Vogelsong or Madison Bumgarner, who are better hitters) struck out.
 Former Giants reliever Ramon Ramirez tossed a scoreless seventh inning for the Mets - a welcome change for Metropolitan fans I’m sure as the right hander sported a nasty 7.11 ERA coming into the game.
 Angel Pagan, who hit his first homer of the year (and first for the Giants obviously) was welcomed by a chorus of cheers in his first plate appearance, but a loud round of boo’s after his third inning homer.
 Worth noting, his shot wouldn’t have cleared the Citi Field fences last year.

 Don’t forget – the Giants have a breakfast game on the West Coast tomorrow, with pre-game festivities starting at 9:30 AM.

 Follow @RoundTheFoghorn for your Giants news.

-Tags: Angel Pagan Barry Zito Brandon Belt Brandon Crawford Clay Hensley Featured Game Recap Guillermo Mota Hector Sanchez Javier Lopez Matt Cain New York Mets Pablo Sandoval San Francisco Giants Santiago Casilla Sergio Romo
+Tags: Angel Pagan Barry Zito Brandon Belt Brandon Crawford Clay Hensley Game Recap Guillermo Mota Hector Sanchez Javier Lopez Matt Cain New York Mets Pablo Sandoval San Francisco Giants Santiago Casilla Sergio Romo